theshakeabhi/theshakeabhi/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on projects which are based on ReactJS
+- 🌱 I’m currently learning Typescript, React Query
+- 🤔 I’m looking for help with architures and system desgign
+- ⚡ Fun fact: Can throw paperplanes upto 32m! 😉

 <!--
 **theshakeabhi/theshakeabhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.